-- d) Increase the number of Board mandated continuing education (CE) hours ceiling from 7.5 to 10 so the Board has room to add mandated CE hours to renew the license if necessary.
-The Board is currently at its maximum mandated CE hours of 7.5 per license renewal cycle, and therefore, no room to add or expand any additional CE requirements should the need arise.
-This does not mean that there will be 10 CE hours now required, but room to expand if arising issues cause the need to expand the CE requirements. - e) Propose new statutory language that will allow an RDHAP who has opened a stand-alone dental hygiene practice site in a Dental Health Professional Shortage Area (DHPSA) to maintain their practice if in the future, the DHPSA designation is removed.
+- c) Authority to issue Restrictive Temporary Licenses (no SLN authority/services provided) for military spouses to practice dental hygiene in California. - d) Increase the number of Board mandated continuing education (CE) hours ceiling from 7.5 to 10 to expand the number of mandated CE hours to renew the license if necessary.
+The Board is currently at its maximum mandated CE hours of 7.5 per license renewal cycle, and therefore, has no room to add or expand any additional CE requirements should the need arise.
+This does not mean the Board will increase the CE requirement, but has room to expand in the future should the need arise to increase the CE requirement for license renewal. - e) Propose new statutory language that will allow an RDHAP who has opened a stand-alone dental hygiene practice site in a Dental Health Professional Shortage Area (DHPSA) to maintain their practice if in the future, the DHPSA designation is removed.
 One reason the RDHAP license category was created was to serve the designated shortage areas of the state where dental hygiene services are scarce.
 Licensees are wary of opening a dental hygiene practice with the risk that they could lose the business if the DHPSA designation is lifted by the Federal Government due to the dental hygiene services they are providing to the population.
 With the ability to maintain their practice should the DHPSA designation be lifted, more RDHAPs would be willing to open new practices in these communities where their dental services are vitally needed the most. - f) Propose new statutory language to allow the Board to conduct its public meetings through online methods or online methods in conjunction with in-person meetings (hybrid meetings) without having to agendize the physical locations of the participating teleconference members.
 Through the pandemic and ongoing, the online method of conducting meetings has increased the public's participation in Board meetings well over 100% and one meeting had a 600% increase in the number of participating attendees to the meeting.
 The Board intends to conduct hybrid public meetings where both live and online discussion and comments can occur to increase participation.
 The opportunity to provide public comment at meetings is priceless; however, the cost to travel to the meeting locations can be a huge burden in resources and time for public participants. - 4.
 New issues raised by the Committees.